 Pop Culture, Events, and News

-The Emmy Awards will be presented virtually on the 20th.
+The Emmy Awards will be presented on the 12th.

 Source of the Month

 Blog Round Up.
 Pick a topic related to your cause and create a blog post with links to recent articles, studies or blog posts.
-See our Mixed Links and #NPCOMMLIFE series for examples.
+See our #NPCOMMLIFE and Mixed Links series for examples.